 Value Type Requirements Predicate Expression Examples string literal Enclose in double quotes and escape the double quotes.
-'Owner' == "Amber"'Stage Name' == "Closed Won" number literal Can be a float or long datatype.
-Do not enclose in quotes.
-'Expected_Revenue' >= 2000.00'NetLoss' < -10000 field value When referencing a field from the User object, use the \$User.[field] syntax.
+'Owner' == "Amber" 'Stage Name' == "Closed Won" number literal Can be a float or long datatype.
+Do not enclose in quotes. • 'Expected_Revenue' >= 2000.00 • 'NetLoss' < -10000 field value When referencing a field from the User object, use the \$User.[field] syntax.
 Use the API name for the field.
-You can specify standard or custom fields.
-'Owner.Role' == "\$User.UserRoleId" 'GroupID' == When you define a predicate for a dataset, you must have read access on all User object fields used to create the predicate expression. "\$User.UserGroupIdc" However, when a user queries a dataset that has a predicate based on the User object, Wave Analytics uses the access permissions of the Insights Security User to evaluate the predicate expression based on the User object.
+'Owner.Role' == "\$User.UserRoleId" 'GroupID' == You can specify standard or custom fields.
+'GroupID' == "\$User.UserGroupId c" When you define a predicate for a dataset, you must have read access on all User object fields used to create the predicate expression.
+However, when a user queries a dataset that has a predicate based on the User object, Wave Analytics uses the access permissions of the Insights Security User to evaluate the predicate expression based on the User object.
 Note: By default, the Security User does not have access permission on custom fields of the User object.
 To grant the Security User read access on a field, set field-level

 Value Type Requirements Predicate Expression Examples

-security on the field in the user
+security on the field in the

-profile of the Security User.
+profile of the Security User